Recite me link

 GBS3

-GBS3 is looking at whether testing pregnant women to see if they carry group B Streptococcus (GBS) reduces the risk of infection in newborn babies compared to the current strategy in place in the UK.
-The current strategy in the UK is to offer antibiotics during labour to women who are considered at risk of their baby developing GBS infection.
+GBS3 is a study that is looking at whether offering pregnant women a routine test for group B Streptococcus (GBS) either during their pregnancy or during labour reduces the risk of GBS disease in the newborn baby, compared to the current strategy in place in the UK (offering antibiotics during labour to women who are considered at risk of their baby developing GBS disease).

 Twitter: @GBS3Trial